 It might seem silly, but Halloween is not always about candy and fun.
 For some kids, it’s about pranks, and you do not want your dog to become the victim of a cruel and reckless joke.

 If your pup is out in your yard, be sure to keep an eye on them at all times, especially if people are coming to pet him.
 Your dog might love all the attention, but not everyone has good intentions with animals.
 If your pup does have a costume on, make sure that no one is misbehaving, and check on your canine frequently to make sure that nothing has shifted and he is still okay.
 It’s imperative to watch your dog if you have a senior dog or one who suffers from anxiety because loud noises are more likely to startle them.

-Some of the best fun we have as kids are popping the glow sticks and watching them light up.
-Glow sticks are also helpful in keeping people safe by identifying their location so cars can maneuver around them.
+Glow sticks can be helpful in keeping people safe by identifying their location so cars can maneuver around them.
 That said, glow sticks can be a problem for dogs if they chew and break them open.

 So long as the liquid inside is non-toxic, it will not severely endanger your pup, but it still might make them sick.
 This is when you should call your vet to check on what to do next.
 If your dog consumes too much of the liquid, he might start drooling and eventually vomit.

 The best bet would be to keep your dog away from the action in a quiet room where he can be comfortable and not worry about people trespassing in his space, especially if he hasn’t been properly socialized.

 Remember that dogs can also become frightened by unusual costumes and unexpected noises, leading to unexpected aggression.
 The last thing you want is your dog chasing “Freddy Krueger” down the street.
 If you are unsure how your pup will behave on Halloween, it’s best to keep them away and play it safe.